domenechguillem/my_website/content/publication/inducedSGWB/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Induced gravitational waves in a general cosmological background*"
+publication: "*International Journal of Modern Physics D*"
-publication_short: "Induced SGWB"
+publication_short: "IJMPD"

 abstract: Gravitational waves are inevitably produced by second order terms in cosmological perturbation theory.
 Most notably, the so-called induced gravitational waves are a window to the small scales part of the primordial spectrum of fluctuations and a key counterpart to the primordial black hole scenario.
 However, semi-analytical solutions are only known for matter and radiation domination eras.
 In this paper, we present new analytic integral formulas for the induced gravitational waves on subhorizon scales in a general cosmological background with a constant equation of state.
 We also discuss applications to a peaked primordial scalar power spectrum and the primordial black hole scenario.